Updated: Sep 9

-6. Meditate - It literally rewires the brain!!
+6. Meditate - It literally rewires the brain.
 It's a tool for transformation.
 Big or small.
 What you're open to.
-I routinely just want to have a moment of sanity.
+I routinely just want to have a moment of calm.
 Meditation gives this to me, or reminds me how to return to self.

 7. Legs up the wall - Calms down the nervous system.
 Find a spot at the wall in your home.
 Roll onto your side and then against the wall (sit bones to the wall as much as possible).
 Stay there as long as you're comfortable.
 I find 2-5 minutes does a mind-body good.
 If you feeling tingling, zap, zing, or as if your legs are falling asleep, roll out.

-8. Walk/ Get outside - Nature and cool air can also do a mind-body good.
+8. Get outside - Nature and cool air does mind and body good.
 For me, bonus points if I'm by the ocean.
 Extra calming!
 So, bundle up!
 Don't forget your gloves!